adam-handke/blockade/README.md

 The game currently supports only 2 players.
 Humans can use arrows or WSAD.
 There are 4 types of AI bots:
 - **Random** - randomly selects one of the possible move directions (avoids immediate death until it's inevitable).
-- **Heuristic** - always chases the opponent while dodging immediate death.
+- **Heuristic** - always chases the opponent while dodging immediate death (moves scored by the shortest Manhattan distance to the opponent, randomly selected in case of a tie).
 - **Optimized** - the best bot achieved in an evolutionary optimization process.
 - **Reinforcement learning** - bot trained from many games as a policy.